hypercerts-org/hypercerts/README.md

 - `/utils`: various scripts for operations
   - Manually run

+## Playbooks

+For setup and common operations for each subproject, navigate into the respective directory and check out the `README.md`.

+We also maintain a [playbook](https://hypercerts/docs/devops) for larger operations.

+## Quickstart with Dapp development

-## Setup and build
+### Setup and build the frontend

 First, make sure the environment variables are set for `./frontend`.
 Take a look at `./frontend/.env.local.example` for the complete list.
-You can either set these yourself (e.g. in CI/CD) or copy the file to `.env.local` and populate it.
+- You can either set these yourself (e.g. in CI/CD)
+- or copy the file to `.env.local` and populate it.

 Then the do a turbo build of all apps, run the following: